About the Program

 At the Mass General Transplant Center, people are our greatest asset.
 We pride ourselves for attracting world-class nurses and mid-level clinicians, and investing in their professional and personal development within the specialty of organ transplantation.
 The TRED program was created to ensure that Transplant Center nurse coordinators feel valued, invested in and supported.
 As part of the Mass General transplant team, nurses use their expertise and kindness to deliver compassionate care as well as change the lives and well-being of their patients.

-We believe that a nursing career on our team offers exceptional opportunities, particular as it lies within Mass General which is consistently ranked as a top hospital in the annual U.S. News & World Report.
+We believe that a nursing career on our team offers exceptional opportunities, particular as it lies within Mass General which is consistently ranked as a top hospital in the nation by U.S. News & World Report.

 Benefits and Opportunities